Last Updated: October 14, 2024

 Personal Life

-Rashad has been wed three times.
-The first marriage was in 1972 to dentist William Lancelot Bowles Jr.; the couple had one son, and divorced in 1975.
+Rashad has been married three times.
+The first marriage was in 1972 to a dentist named William Lancelot Bowles Jr. They had one son and divorced in 1975.
 Next, in 1978, Rashad married Victor Willis, the original lead singer of the Village People.
 They divorced in 1982.
-In 1985, Rashad wed former NFL play and sportscaster Ahmad Rashād, whose surname she adopted.
+In 1985, Rashad wed former NFL player and sportscaster Ahmad Rashād, whose surname she adopted.
 He proposed to her during a pregame show for a televised Thanksgiving Day football game.
 The following year, they had a daughter, Condola.
 The pair ended up divorcing in 2001.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.